ruffythepirate/sql-apply/README.md

 ## Conventions

-The project aims at staying true to the original flyway project.
+The project aims at staying true to the flyway project mentioned above.
 For this the name convention consists of:

 * Prefix: Defaults to V.
 * Version: Dots or underscores separated in as many parts as one likes.